fledge-iot/fledge-south-iec104/README.rst

 IEC104 C/C++ South plugin
 ===============================================================================

-A simple asynchronous IEC104 plugin that pulls the data from a server and sends it to Fledge.
+A simple asynchronous IEC104 plugin that pulls data from a server and sends it to Fledge.

-To build this plugin, you will need the lib60870 installed on your environment as described below.
+To build this plugin, you will need the lib60870 library installed on your environment as described below.

 You also need to have Fledge installed from the source code, not from the